-INVESTOR ACTION REMINDER: The Schall Law Firm Encourages Investors in TaskUs, Inc. with Losses of $100,000 to Contact the Firm
+Investor Action Reminder: The Schall Law Firm Encourages Investors in TaskUs, Inc. with Losses of $100,000 to Contact the Firm

-LOS ANGELES, CA / ACCESSWIRE / March 9, 2022 / The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against TaskUs, Inc. ("TaskUs" or "the Company") TASK for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+Los Angeles, California--(Newsfile Corp. - March 17, 2022) - The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against TaskUs, Inc. ("TaskUs" or "the Company") TASK for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 Investors who purchased the Company's securities between June 11, 2021 and January 19, 2022, inclusive (the ''Class Period''), are encouraged to contact the firm before April 25, 2022.